Fasting – The Hindu Way

 Milk is used by all the saints and temples.
 It is not considered non-vegetarian.
 The vegan concept is unknown to ancient Indians.
 But Hindus make sure that only spare milk is used by the people after calves feeding.
 In western countries, they don’t do it, but kill the cows for beef.

 Mahabharata has many stories that illustrate the glories of fasting.
-A seer by name Mudkalar used to eat only on full moon day and new moon day.
+A seer by the name of Mudkalar used to eat only on full moon day and new moon day.
 His family members also followed him.
-A guest came to them every time they were about to break fasting.
+A guest came to them every time they were about to breakfasting.
 But Mudkalar never hesitated to entertain him by giving their food.
 When it happened for the fifth time, the guest revealed his real form and blessed them.
 He was God of Dharma himself.
 Many folk tales also explain the merits of fasting and inspire everyone.
 Hindu Women are keener observing fasting than men.
 Hindus have hundreds of types of fasting.

 My Gujarati friends who do manual work in the building industry takes only one banana during day time on fasting days.
 My brother’s family members don’t eat during day time on Sankata Hara Chaturthi days.
 My wife fasts on Tuesdays.
 Hinduism is very catholic and it allows individuals to alter fasting according to their faith or rules stipulated by their Gurus.
 Hare Krishna Movement (ISKCON) followers observe Ekadasi fasting.

 BBC reported in August 2012